THE DAWN DEPRESSION Treatment RETREAT IN THAILAND

 How Our Depression Treatment Works

 When you arrive at The Dawn, your first step will be to undergo an initial assessment by our clinical team.
-Your therapist will then create a personalised treatment plan that includes individual therapy, group therapy and holistic wellness services for a well-rounded approach to tackling depression.
+Your therapist will then create a personalised depression treatment plan that includes individual therapy, group therapy and holistic wellness services for a well-rounded approach to tackling depression.

 Expert Depression Counselling

 Our highly qualified team uses time-tested depression treatment methods such as cognitive behavioural therapy (CBT) and dialectical behaviour therapy (DBT) to address your depression at its source.
-We also employ cutting-edge methods like transcranial magnetic stimulation (TMS) to heal treatment-resistant depression without the use of drugs.
+We also employ cutting-edge methods like transcranial magnetic stimulation (TMS) to heal treatment-resistant depression without the use of medication.

 Holistic Wellness Retreats for Depression